vwheatle/SystemsProgramming-WarmUp/warmUp.md

 # Warm-Up

-All this code is available as a Git repository [over at my GitHub](https://github.com/vwheatle/SystemsProgramming-WarmUp).
+All this code *was developed in* and *is available as* a Git repository [over at my GitHub](https://github.com/vwheatle/SystemsProgramming-WarmUp).
+Still, I've tried to include up-to-date source code listings in this document.

 ## Question 1